richrd/bx/README.md

 *   clearlogs
     > Clear n. number of messages from window logs (or all if no arguments given).

+*   cli
+    > A command line interface for the bot.
+Activate with CTRL+C in console.

 *   cmdprefix
     > Set the command prefix that the bot will respond to.